ampproject/amphtml/build-system/tasks/e2e/README.md

 ## What is an end-to-end test?

-Let's compare the test types available to AMP contributor:
+Let's compare the test types available to AMP contributors:

 * Unit tests
 * Integration tests